PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 It requires a number of pieces of configuration to accurately simulate your physical setup.
 Match them to your configuration in PhotonVision, and to your robot's physical dimensions.

+.. note:: Many of the numbers used below are for the 2020/2021 game and will not be relevant in the future.
+You can calculate these numbers yourself (``targetHeight``,``targetWidth``, and ``targetHeightAboveGround``) using documentation/drawings provided by FIRST at kickoff.

 .. tabs::
    .. code-tab:: java